-If you meet the bonus criteria, you now receive 30,000 Membership Rewards points when you spend £3,000 within 90 days.
-This is a special offer which runs to 8th November.
+If you meet the bonus criteria, you will receive 25,000 Membership Rewards points when you spend £3,000 within 90 days.
+This is a special offer which runs to 9th January 2024.

 This package is an exceptionally generous deal for a card which is FREE for the first year.
 Remember that 30,000 Membership Rewards points convert into 30,000 Avios, amongst other things.

 Let’s get the boring legal bits out of the way first.